Reviews and reforms

 Due to the COVID-19 outbreak and to protect our canvassers we may not visit your property until it is safe to do so.

-Care Homes and Nursing Homes will be contacted shortly to find out who the responsible person is (A responsible person is defined as being any person who lawfully holds or has access to and may lawfully disclose information to the ERO in respect of each person who is residing at a property and is eligible to be registered) and to agree the best form of communication.
+Care Homes and Nursing Homes are contacted to confirm who the responsible person is (A responsible person is defined as being any person who lawfully holds or has access to and may lawfully disclose information to the ERO in respect of each person who is residing at a property and is eligible to be registered) and to agree the best form of communication.
 They will be sent a form for the property with a list of electors registered to vote at the address.

 Recently moved house?